lukakralj/GpioManager_Server/README.md

 ### User setup
 There is one user already registered on the system.
 Username is 'admin', and password is 'admin'.
-To remove this user log into MySql server `mysql -u root -p GpioManagerDB`, and then run `DELETE FROM Users`.
+To remove this user log into MySql server (run `mysql -u root -p GpioManagerDB`), and then run `DELETE FROM Users WHERE username='admin'`.

 If you wish to create a new user, from the project folder, run `npm run newuser`.
 This will start a script that will prompt you for user details.
 If the details entered are correct the user will be stored on the system and you will be able to use these details to log in.

 ## Starting the server
 To start the server run `npm start`.
-Provide your root password if prompted.
+Provide your root password, if prompted.
 The server needs to run as root to be able to access and modify GPIOs.

 To start the server every time the DB boots edit `crontab` file.